Dietrich Bonhoeffer: Imprisonment

 On 13 January 1943 Bonhoeffer had become engaged to Maria von Wedemeyer, the granddaughter of his close friend and Finkenwalde seminary supporter, Ruth von Kleist Retzow.
 Ruth had campaigned for this marriage for several years, although up until late October 1942, Bonhoeffer remained a reluctant suitor despite Ruth being part of his innermost circle.
 He considered that his responsibilities during wartime made it the wrong time to marry.
 A large age gap loomed between Bonhoeffer and Maria: he was 36 to her 18.
 Bonhoeffer had first met her when she was his confirmation student at age 11.
-As was considered proper at the time, the two had spent almost no time together alone prior to the engagement and did not see each other between becoming engaged and Bonhoeffer's 5 April arrest.
+As was considered proper at the time, the two had spent almost no time together alone prior to the engagement and did not see each other between becoming engaged and Bonhoeffer's arrest on 5 April, three months later.
 Once he was in prison, however, Maria's status as his fiancée became invaluable, as it meant she could visit Bonhoeffer and correspond with him.
 While their relationship was troubled, she was a source of food and smuggled messages.
 Bonhoeffer made Eberhard Bethge his heir, but Maria, in allowing her correspondence with Bonhoeffer to be published after her death, provided an invaluable addition to this scholarship.

 For a year and a half, Bonhoeffer was imprisoned at Tegel Prison awaiting trial.
 There he continued his work in religious outreach among his fellow prisoners and guards.
 Sympathetic guards helped smuggle his letters out of prison to Bethge and others, and these uncensored letters were posthumously published in Letters and Papers from Prison.
 One of those guards, a corporal named Knobloch, even offered to help him escape from the prison and "disappear" with him, and plans were made for that end; eventually Bonhoeffer declined it, fearing Nazi retribution against his family, especially his brother Klaus and brother-in-law Dohnányi, who was also imprisoned.

+Notes on Bonhoeffer's intelligence activities and ecumenical contacts featured among the contents of the Zossen documents uncovered by the Gestapo on 22 September 1944; this fact, combined with his familial connection to Dohnanyi, sealed Bonhoeffer's fate and led directly to his transfer to Gestapo headquarters on the Prinz-Albrecht-Straße.

-On 4 April 1945, the bulk of the diaries of Admiral Wilhelm Canaris, head of the Abwehr, were discovered, and in a rage upon reading them, Hitler ordered that the other Abwehr members be executed.
-Bonhoeffer was led away just as he concluded his final Sunday service and asked an English prisoner, Payne Best, to remember him to Bell if Best should ever reach his home: "This is the end—but for me it is the beginning of Life!"
+On 4 April 1945, the bulk of the diary belonging to Admiral Wilhelm Canaris, head of the Abwehr, was also discovered, and in a rage upon reading them, Hitler ordered that the other Abwehr members be executed.
+Bonhoeffer was led away just as he concluded his final Sunday service and asked an English prisoner, Payne Best, to convey a message to Bishop Bell if Best should ever reach his home: "This is the end—but for me it is the beginning of Life!"